Safety and security

-Driving standards are erratic.
+Driving standards can be erratic.
 There is very little lane discipline and often confusion about the right of way, especially at roundabouts.
 There are few pedestrian crossings and traffic lights are sometimes ignored.
 Take care when driving in towns as pedestrians tend to walk on the roads and have the right of way.
 Take particular care when crossing roads on foot, even where there is a signal allowing you to do so.

 Roads are generally of a reasonable standard although large potholes can appear quickly following heavy rain, and most towns and villages have large speed bumps.

 You may come across military or police security checks.
 If you do, approach slowly, don’t cross boundaries without permission and be prepared to present photo ID if asked.